giz-t-hub/Syria/README.md

 ### National Vision, Strategy, Masterplan <a name="national-vision-strategy-masterplan"></a>

 Transport:
--The proposed national transport action plan for Syria supports the transport section of the 11th Five-Year Plan by addressing funding sources and allocation.
+- The proposed national transport action plan for Syria supports the transport section of the 11th Five-Year Plan by addressing funding sources and allocation.
 It evaluates traditional public sector funding, explores additional revenue from a fuel surcharge, and proposes a method to prioritize investment projects.
 The plan aims to ensure financial sustainability while achieving transport sector objectives. https://documents1.worldbank.org/curated/en/968951468117285197/pdf/687460ESW0P11100Draft0April07002011.pdf

 General:
 - The Strategic Plan 2030 for Syria is a 10-year roadmap for post-war sustainable growth, focusing on economic, social, and environmental development.
 It prioritizes political reform, infrastructure modernization, economic diversification, and social inclusion.